nadeulab/IgCaller/README.md

 * sequencing (-seq): Sequencing technique [whole-genome sequencing (wgs), whole-exome sequencing (wes), high-coverage capture NGS (capture), or amplicon-based NGS (amplicon)].
 * sequencingDepth (-seqDepth): Sequencing depth [low (~30x), int (50-200x), high (>250x)].
 *	bamN (-N): Path to normal BAM file, if available.
 *	pairedMode (-pm): Tumor and normal paired status [paired/unpaired, default=None].
 Need to be specified when bamN is specified.
 Paired = Normal BAM used for all analyses.
-Unpaired = Normal BAM only used to calculate tumor purity estimates based on coverage.
+Unpaired = Normal BAM only used during the estimation of tumor purity based on coverage.
 *	refGenome (-R): Path to reference genome FASTA file.
 Not mandatory, but recommended, when specifying a normal BAM file using the argument 'bamN'.
 Mandatory when '-bamN' is not specified and when '-seq' is set to 'amplicon'.

 #### Optional arguments: